octaspire/dern/README.md

 C standard library supporting C99.

 Dern should compile cleanly without any warnings using `-Wall -Wextra`.
-Currently it is tested with *gcc*, *clang*, *Tiny C Compiler (tcc)* and *Portable C compiler (pcc)*.
+Currently it is tested with *gcc*, *clang*, *Tiny C Compiler (tcc)*, *Portable C compiler (pcc)* and Plan 9's *8c* compiler.

-Dern is portable and is tested and known to run in Linux, FreeBSD, OpenBSD, NetBSD, OpenIndiana, DragonFly BSD, MidnightBSD, MINIX 3, Haiku, and Windows.
+Dern is portable and is tested and known to run in Linux, FreeBSD, OpenBSD, NetBSD, OpenIndiana, DragonFly BSD, MidnightBSD, MINIX 3, Haiku, Syllable Desktop and Windows.
 The `how-to-build`-directory of the amalgamated source release contains build script for all tested platforms.
 More platforms and build scripts will be added later.

-### Linux, FreeBSD, OpenBSD, NetBSD, OpenIndiana, DragonFly BSD, MidnightBSD, MINIX 3, Haiku
+### Linux, FreeBSD, OpenBSD, NetBSD, OpenIndiana, DragonFly BSD, MidnightBSD, MINIX 3, Haiku, Syllable Desktop

 ```shell
 curl -O octaspire.com/dern/release.tar.bz2